 Installing a fan to lower the heat in your attic is a simple and cost-effective way to keep your home and your energy bills at a comfortable level.
 Did you know that your attic can reach 150 degrees?
 This heat raises your home’s temperature, and the energy expended by your A/C to cool this excess heat contributes to approximately 20 percent of your utility bill.

-For more advice on reducing the heat in your attic, contact the experts at Sherlock Heating & Air Conditioning.
+For more advice on reducing the heat in your attic, contact the experts at Sherlock Plumbing, Heating & Air.
 We proudly serve the San Diego area and look forward to helping you with all of your heating, cooling and ventilation needs.